jbowdre/virtuallypotato/content/posts/2022/esxi-arm-on-quartz64/index.md

 ### Host creation
 #### ESXi install
 Now that I've got everything in order I can start the install.
 A lot of experimentation on my part confirmed the sad news about the USB ports: of the four USB ports, only the top-right USB2 port works reliably for me.
-So I connect my USB NIC+hub to that port, and plug in my 256GB drive to the hub.
+So I connect my ~~USB NIC+hub to that port, and plug in my 256GB drive to the hub~~[^v1.10] 256GB USB drive there.
 This isn't ideal from a performance aspect, of course, but slow storage is more useful than no storage.

 On that note, remember what I mentioned earlier about how the ESXi installer would want to fill up ~128GB worth of whatever drive it targets?
 The ESXi ARM instructions say that you can get around that by passing the `autoPartitionOSDataSize` advanced option to the installer by pressing `[Shift] + O` in the ESXi bootloader, but the Quartz64-specific instructions say that you can't do that with this board since only the serial console is available...
 It turns out this is a (happy) lie.